-Ana Morales is an Associate Professor of Medicine in the Division of Human Genetics at the Ohio State University and Co-Investigator with the DCM Research Project.
-Ana provides scientific direction and assistance for cardiovascular research studies in cardiovascular genomics, including participation in the development of research proposals, writing manuscripts, and presenting at conferences.
+Ana Morales is an Associate Professor of Medicine in the Division of Human Genetics at The Ohio State University and Co-Investigator with the DCM Research Project.
+Ana provides cardiovascular research studies in cardiovascular genomics, including the development of research proposals, writing manuscripts, and presenting at conferences.
 Her areas of focus include variant interpretation and the return of results and related genetic counseling issues.
-Her focused area of work is peripartum cardiomyopathy (PPCM) and the related clinical genetic counseling aspects of this condition.
+Her focused area of work is peripartum cardiomyopathy (PPCM) and the clinical genetic counseling aspects of this condition.
 Her work has resulted in publications addressing clinical genetics and psychosocial issues that are relevant to PPCM and DCM.
 She received her undergraduate degree in Biology from the University of Puerto Rico (Rio Piedras).
 In 2001, she completed her graduate degree in genetic counseling from Brandeis University, Waltham, MA.
 Employed as a genetic counselor first at Children’s Hospital in Boston, later in Puerto Rico and then at the University of Miami, Ana joined the DCM Research Project in 2007 as a Research Genetic Counselor.
 In 2011 she joined the Miller School of Medicine faculty of the University of Miami as an Instructor in the Department of Medicine.
-She Joined the OSU Division of Human Genetics in the Department of Internal Medicine in 2012.
+She has been a faculty member of The Ohio State University Division of Human Genetics in the Department of Internal Medicine since 2012.

 Esther Barlow, BS